 The creators of the city made use of the Amazon River to export their goods and built majestic colonial style houses – and thus the city was born.

-For history fans, there’s lots of historical Iquitos attractions such as the Museum of Historic Boats, which is located inside the Ayapua Steamship.
+For history fans, there are lots of historical Iquitos attractions such as the Museum of Historic Boats, which is located inside the Ayapua Steamship.
 It shows the significance of the boat in the rubber boom – as well as showcasing the dark side of the boom by detailing the Indigenous suffering.

 Also present is the Amazonian Cultural Museum which boasts a collection of artifacts from the rainforest’s Indigenous groups.